beethovenxfi/sonic-staking/README.md

 ### Epochs

 The SFC defines so-called epochs.
 Epochs are sealed by the node driver.
-After an epoch is sealed, total rewards earned in that epoch are calculated.
+After an epoch is sealed, total rewards earned in that epoch are calculated, and stored in a snapshot.
 This is used to calculate the rewards received by validators and delegators.

+An epoch can seal when:

+- Maximum epoch gas (1.5 billion) is exceeded
+- Maximum epoch duration (4 hours) is exceeded
+- A validator cheating incident is confirmed
+- AdvanceEpoch is signaled from the Driver contract

 ### delegate